-The first and the most important thing to do is to install pixel or cookie on your website as a brand.
-You can choose to customise your pixel for different functions either on the main page to track pages view, or on signup/registration pages to track leads or conversions.
+The first and most important thing to do is to install pixels or cookies on your website as a brand.
+You can choose to customize your pixel for different functions either on the main page to track pages view, or on signup/registration pages to track leads or conversions.

 In all cases, the most important thing is to have it installed.
-Customisation may vary and depend on your priorities.
-The reason is that the pixel or cookie are the tools to collect your visitor’s data and without their consent, you won’t it, able to track any visitor’s behaviour.
+Customization may vary and depend on your priorities.
+The reason is that the pixel or cookie are the tools to collect your visitor’s data and without their consent, you won’t it, able to track any visitor’s behavior.

 2. Be patient and experiment

-You have to be patience the experiment with your audience and see what works for you before you can even launch your first retargeting campaign.
+You have to be patient with the experiment with your audience and see what works for you before you can even launch your first retargeting campaign.

-Test your creative variations, new landing pages, ad sequencing opportunities, and other parameters to compare the effectiveness of your retargeting campaign in order to maximise your advertising ROI.
+Test your creative variations, new landing pages, ad sequencing opportunities, and other parameters to compare the effectiveness of your retargeting campaign in order to maximize your advertising ROI.

 3. Segment your audience

 Audience segmentation is very important when it comes to retargeting.
-In other advertising campaigns, Ads are targeted for a general audience with the aim of getting more clicks, engagement or visibility.
+In other advertising campaigns, Ads are targeted at a general audience with the aim of getting more clicks, engagement, or visibility.

-Retarget campaigns should be created for a segmented audience having in mind they have already interacted with your website and show interest in various products or service.
+Retarget campaigns should be created for a segmented audience having in mind they have already interacted with your website and show interest in various products or services.